NeruoDissident/Bandscape/docs/research-checklist.md

   - Location: MISSING
   - Start: 1999  End: 2001
   - Tags: MISSING
-  - Bands: Taking Back Sunday
+  - Bands: Taking Back Sunday, NOFX
   - Roles: vocals
 - Name: Atom Willard
   - ID: member_87
   - Aliases: MISSING
-  - Bio: MISSING
+  - Bio: Atom Willard is an American drummer who has been a member of several rock bands.
+He drummed for Rocket from the Crypt and The Offspring, and was the founding drummer of Angels & Airwaves (2005–2011):contentReference[oaicite:94]{index=94}, later joining Against Me! in 2013.
   - Image: MISSING
   - Location: MISSING
   - Start: 2000  End: MISSING